 Timetables data are checked with a tool, Tariffs/Fares with another one.

+Consumers can use the DQM provided they didn’t alter the original data they got from the Producer.

-Producers need to send the complete set of data to the DQM
+1- Producers or Consumers need to send the complete set of data to the DQM

+2- The DQM checks rules but also ensures Data are relevant in the RRD